dejay22kar/jay22kar/me.md

 ## Languages I speak -
-- **English -** Not that great vocabulary though (which I believe, can be good for writing at times.
+- **English -** Not that great vocabulary though (which I believe, can be good for writing sometimes.
 Yes, you read that right - good)
 - **French -** Oui, mais je suis encore un debutant :P
 - **Marathi -** Because its my mothertongue
 - **Hindi -** Because its the common tongue of India
 - **Swedish -** I know enough Swedish to say - Jag inte prata svenska (I don't speak Swedish)
 - **Math -** Just at an intermediate level.
 Its mind-blowing and mind-boggling!
 - **Music -** Oooofff... where do I even begin.
-Better I just share a song with you - [guess?](https://www.youtube.com/watch?v=TUVcZfQe-Kw) (come on, get on your feet already!)
+Let me just share a song with you - [guess?](https://www.youtube.com/watch?v=TUVcZfQe-Kw)
 - **Bookish -** "Yes, Bookish" assured Jay nodding his head as he imagined the confused face of the reader while reading this.
 "Don't you like Bookish?
 The language novels speak?" asked Jay enthusiastically.
 - **Actions -** Well, this one's tricky.
 I can be quite fluent at it one day and completely forget it the other.
-Its hard to practice you know.
+Its hard to practice.
 Secondly, you rarely come across people who speak it.

 ## My hobbies
+I loved Science and Math when I was a kid.
+It fascinated me!
+I am grateful for my mother that she let me buy all the story books related to scientists, inventors and mathematicians (I can still remember the scenes I imagined as a kid when I read them).
+My love for them obviously transformed into love for Physics, which got transformed to mechanics/mechanical engineering eventually finding my core niche as Heat and mass transfer and computer simulations now.

+Personally, I have a lot of other diverse interests -

+**I love music!** What's my genre?
+None and all.
+I do have special place for western classical, but otherwise, I like good music.
+A good music is like truth - noone can deny it.
+It's like someone being hot, not for you perhaps but for their type.

+I've realised that it's not something that I absolutely love, but **I am good at table tennis**.

+**I have recently started loving films** actually.
+Or now that I think, I have started appreciating the art in them, because again, I have started understanding art more in itself.

+I don't know if I like philosophy (atleast, anymore) but **I am a philosophical man**.
+I do ask a lot of questions, but asking them for 25 years and going mad, a chapter from a book made my realise that it's important to ask the right questions.
+It's another thing that I still ask wrong questions though (inserts Captain America: I can do this all day.. gif*)

+**I love psychology!** I can get pretty obsessed with it sometimes, a behavior which I am not a fan of.

+**I have taken quite some liking to literature**, especially flash fiction and short stories.
+I like to make lists of books I wanna read instead of actually reading them - it's one my guilty pleasures.
+Also, I think I am too dumb for poems, but I absolutey love poetic things!

+**I have started loving to create content.** I first had the taste of it when I made MechStuff - a blog on mechanical engineering and a YouTube channel associated with it almost a decade ago.
+I have had some rough years recently and now I wanna create personal content - about me, my thoughts, my feelings and emotions, my humor, my insights and whatever other nouns I can't think of right now.
+Although a bit slow, I am glad that it has begun.
+This website is a proof :)

 ## My other blog